 MyRPC is a remote procedure call framework designed to easily connect heterogeneous systems.
-It features IDL-based client/server stub generation, multi-platform capability, binary protocol (no need for escaping of binary data, less overhead), support for various data types (like string, binary, signed and unsigned integer, float, list, struct, and enum), and exception support.
+It features IDL-based client and server stub generation, multi-platform capability, binary protocol (no need for escaping of binary data, less overhead), support for various data types (like string, binary, signed and unsigned integers, floating point, list, structure, and enumeration), and exception support.
 It has no external dependencies.

 baresip is a bare-bones SIP user agent.
 It supports SIP, SDP, RTP/RTCP, and STUN/TURN/ICE, and IPv4 and IPv6, and is RFC-compliant and has portable C89 and C99 source code.
 A modular plugin architecture provides stdio, cons, and evdev user interfaces, celt, g711, g722, gsm, ilbc, l16, and speex audio codecs, alsa, coreaudio, gst, portaudio, oss, winwav, and mda audio drivers, speex_pp, speex_aec, speex_resamp, and sndfile audio filters, the avcodec video codec, avformat, quicktime, qtcapture, v4l, and v4l2 video sources, sdl, opengl, and x11 video display drivers, and srtp media encoding.

 restund is a modular STUN/TURN server that is designed around the principle of a lightweight core and server modules that extend its functionality.
 Both UDP and TCP are supported, along with IPv6 and IPv4.
 Supported modules include STUN, TURN, MySQL database, syslog, and status monitoring.